danieldin95/openlan-py/README.md

 Before you start OPE, you need startup one VPS to bridge your LAN over Internet.

     cd openlan-py &&  python -m ope.daemon -a start

-# TODO list

-1. OpenLAN messages support UDP, and now using TCP to transport it;
-2. Fully OpenLAN supports include controller, multiope, ope register and discover mechanism;